 The benzene monitoring method involves drawing ambient air at a controlled rate (nominally 10 ml/min) alternately through two tubes (A and B) containing a carbon-based sorbent (Carbopack X).
 Each tube samples at 10 ml/min for 8 minutes for a nominal two-week period.
 A designated local site operator manually changes the tubes and returns these to Ricardo Energy & Environment (Ricardo), on completion of the sampling period.
 The tubes are then sent to the laboratory for subsequent analysis of benzene by gas chromatographymass spectrometry.
-The sampling period and sample flow rate are important such that enough benzene is captured onto the sorbent to enable fully quantifiable analysis, but not too much that there is breakthrough of the sample.
+The sampling period and sample flow rate are important such that enough benzene is captured onto the sorbent to enable fully quantifiable analysis, but not too much that the analyte is able to travel through the sorbent and be lost causing 'sample breakthrough'.

-Until 2007, passive diffusion tubes were also used to measure 1,3-butadiene in order to assess compliance with the UK Air Quality Strategy Objective (2.25 μgm-3 expressed as a running annual mean).
+Until 2007, passive diffusion tubes were also used to measure 1,3-butadiene in order to assess compliance with the UK Air Quality Strategy Objective (2.25 $\mu$ gm-3 expressed as a running annual mean).
 However, the network was reviewed in 2007, and in view of the fact that:

-- 1,3-butadiene levels at all the sites were well below the Objective and - Levels at half of the sites were at or below the detection limit for the method used.
+- 1,3-butadiene levels at all the sites were well below the objective. - Levels at half of the sites were at or below the detection limit for the method used.